yamamushi/magick-journal/README.md

 ### Weather

+**Include Weather Description**: Whether to include the weather description in the weather field.

+**Include Temperature**: Whether to include the temperature in the weather field.

+**Include Air Pressure**: Whether to include the air pressure in the weather field.

 **Temperature Precision**: Number of decimal places to display for temperature.

 **Temperature Units**: Units to display temperature in, Celsius or Fahrenheit.